Roblofresco/squarepicksNEXT/Agent OS/product/roadmap.md

 -   **User Stories:**
     -   `[x]` As a user, I can see a notification icon that indicates when I have new, unread notifications.
     -   `[x]` As a user, I can view a list of my recent notifications.
-    -   `[ ]` As a user, I should receive notifications for key events (e.g., when a game I joined is full, when results are in, when I win). *(Note: Frontend context exists, but backend triggers are not implemented).*
+    -   `[x]` As a user, I should receive notifications for key events (board full, numbers revealed, win, deposit/withdrawal). *(Entry, deposit, withdrawal implemented; board full/numbers reveal/winnings implemented in Cloud Functions; push/email/SMS via notification sink).*
-    -   `[ ]` As a user, I can manage my notification preferences.
+    -   `[~]` As a user, I can manage my notification preferences.

 ---